Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 Unstructured data comprises customers’ emails, customer support queries, reviews, live chat histories, and more.
 By gaining insights into customers’ behavior and preferences, organizations can better enhance and optimize their customers’ experience.

-By linking their chat history, phone calls, or customer support queries, CS teams can transform the communications into tickets, and respond to their customers accurately, and in a timely fashion.
+By linking their chat history, phone calls, or customer support queries, CS teams can transform communications into tickets and respond to their customers accurately and in a timely fashion.

-By harnessing automation and unstructured data analytics, teams can ensure that customers are getting the right type of support that they expect.
+By harnessing automation and unstructured data analytics, teams can ensure that customers are getting the support they expect.

 Enhanced Marketing Intelligence

 Data transparency is imperative to bring about significant improvements in marketing strategies and execution.
-By allowing AI or ML-driven tools to analyze Big Data or unstructured data, such as online reviews, customers’ rants on different platforms, survey reports, analytics teams can better assess trends in the market, how the current products and offerings are performing, and what the competition is navigating the trend.
+By allowing AI or ML-driven tools to analyze Big Data or unstructured data, such as online reviews, customers’ rants on different platforms, and survey reports, analytics teams can better assess market trends, how the current products and offerings are performing, and how the competition is navigating the trend.

-By analyzing these different aspects, marketing intelligence teams can better assess where they are currently standing, what strategies they need to overcome the competition, and how they can better serve their customers.
+By analyzing these different aspects, marketing intelligence teams can better assess their current standing, what strategies they need to overcome the competition, and how they can better serve their customers.

 Top Challenges with Unstructured Data